city

 Nicholas G. Gounaris is a skilled trial lawyer and founding partner of Gounaris Abboud law firm.
 He provides clients of the firm with competent legal representation and focuses his law practice in the areas of DUI Defense, Criminal Defense, Family Law Issues, Federal Criminal Law and Personal Injury cases.

-• Any injured parties,
+• Person injured

 Available 24/7 & Obligation-Free